dg5lp/JTDX-Helper-159/README.md

 Various strategies for incoming and outgoing calls:

-- Best Priority acording the WSJT-X "Colours" settings.
+- Best Priority acording the JTDX "Notification" settings.
 - Best S/N: If Stations with the same priority received, the one with the best S/N selected
 - Only DX: Minimum DX-distance can be specified in Km and Miles.
 - Prefer-DX: DX stations are prefered.